jiachens/FourierMix/README.md

 Codebase for ECCV'22 "A Spectral View of Randomized Smoothing under Common Corruptions: Benchmarking and Improving Certified Robustness".
 Will be available soon.

 # CIFAR-10/100-F

+CIFAR-F can be downloaded from [here](https://drive.google.com/drive/folders/1fqO6otFvFrHZBsOVcIdF7jmsub12jQkc?usp=sharing).

-Here are some sample images from our created CIFAR-10/100-F.
+Below are some sampled images from our created CIFAR-10/100-F. Please refer to our paper for more details.

 ![image](https://github.com/jiachens/FourierMix/blob/master/assets/2.png)